 EMOM stands for Every Minute On the Minute.
 This type of workout involves alternating between different exercises every minute.

 You’ll have a set of reps to complete.
-How long you take to complete the reps will depend on how long of a break you get in between moves.
+How long you take to complete the reps will affect how long of a break you get in between moves.
 If you take the full minute, you won’t get a break unless you hit the pause button.

 AMRAP stands for As Many Rounds As Possible.
 You will have a time frame; usually around 7 minutes.
 The challenge involves repeating a round of exercises as many times as you can before the time runs out.